cgat-developers/cgat-daisy/doc/VariantCallingBenchmarkExample.rst

 We start by creating a conda environment and installing daisy::

-    conda create -y -n daisy python=3.6 matplotlib cgatcore pip install cgat-daisy
+    conda create -y -n daisy python=3.6 matplotlib pip install cgatcore
+    pip install cgat-daisy
     conda install ruamel_yaml pysam

 .. note::

-   We use a `pip install` until conda package is available.
+   We use a `pip install` until conda packages is available and are up-to-date.

 Next, we install a few variant callers (freebayes_, octopus_ and bcftools_) and variant metrics that we want to test::